-Media artists have a variety of exciting careers to choose from.
-A typical media arts program prepares students for a career in radio broadcasting, advertising, film, television production, and public relations, to name a few.
-In the State of Virginia, media arts graduates eventually end up in a major city such as Virginia Beach, Norfolk, or Chesapeake where you’ll find a variety of employment options at creative agencies, production studios, media and communications firms, and more.
-Just a few options include The Martin Agency (Richmond), LM&O Advertising (Arlington), TriVision Studios (Chantilly), and New Millennium Studios (Petersburg).
+Media arts programs prepare students for a career in film, advertising, television production, public relations, animation, broadcasting, audio production, graphic design, digital art, visual effects, photography, and many others.
+In the State of Virginia, many media arts graduates live in major city such as Virginia Beach, Norfolk, or Chesapeake where creative firms, production studios, media and communications companies are plentiful.
+Just a few options include The Martin Agency (Richmond), LM&O Advertising (Arlington), TriVision Studios (Chantilly), and BES Studios (Richmond).

 Virginia Media Arts Schools

-According to the latest Institute of Education Sciences (IES) report, Virginia is home to 129 Title IV colleges and universities.
-More than 400,000 students are enrolled with thousands attending the states top art and design schools alone.
-Scroll through the list below to review Virginia’s best options for aspiring media artists and what they have to offer.
+Virginia is home to 129 Title IV colleges and universities.
+More than more than 545,000 students are enrolled with thousands attending the state’s top art and design schools alone.
+Take a look at the list below to review Virginia’s best options for aspiring media artists and what they offer.

-University of Virginia - Degrees Offered: B.A.
-Art, Media Studies, Studio Art with Concentration in New Media; Minor in Film, Media Studies
+University of Virginia - Degrees Offered: University of Virginia - Degrees Offered: BA Art, Media Studies, Studio Art with Concentration in New Media; Minor in Film, Media Studies

-Staunton Mary Baldwin College - Degrees Offered: B. A. Studio Art with Emphasis in Drawing, Extended Media, Graphic Design, Photography, Printmaking; B.A.
-Art Management, Film Studies, Film Production; Minor in Film Studies, Film Production
+Mary Baldwin College - Degrees Offered: BA Studio Art with Emphasis in Drawing, Extended Media, Graphic Design, Photography, Printmaking; BA Art Management, Film Studies, Film Production; Minor in Film Studies, Film Production

 Employment and Salary Trends for Virginia Media Artists

-Because media artists work in so many different fields, opportunities can be found all over the state.
-However, if you prefer the big city, try Virginia Beach (the state’s largest city), Norfolk (second largest), Chesapeake, Arlington, or Richmond.
-Other principal cities worth looking into include Newport News, Alexandria, Hampton, Roanoke, and Portsmouth.
+As mentioned, media artists work in so many different fields you’ll lose cont.
+This means opportunities can be found all over the state.
+However, as mentioned, a larger number of opportunities can be found in major cities such as Virginia Beach, Norfolk, Chesapeake, Arlington, and Richmond.
+Other cities worth looking into include Newport News, Alexandria, Hampton, Roanoke, and Portsmouth.